Skip Navigation Links

 By asking this question, you’re encouraging your clients to think about the impact they want to make on their favorite charitable causes.
 A legacy gift, or post-life gift, is a thoughtful way to continue supporting important causes even after they’re gone.

-Q: What assets do you have that could be used to make a legacy gift?
+Q: What types of assets do you have that could be used to make a legacy gift?

-Q: How do you think a legacy gift will benefit your loved ones and the causes you care about?
+Q: How do you think a legacy gift will benefit your family members and the causes you care about?

 By highlighting the benefits of legacy giving, you can help your clients understand how it can bring them peace of mind and achieve their philanthropic goals.
-A legacy gift can also provide tax benefits and help ensure their loved ones are taken care of.
+A legacy gift can provide tax benefits* beyond the estate tax charitable deduction, and help ensure their loved ones are taken care of for generations.

 Legacy gifts are typically spelled out in detail in a client’s will or trust documents.
 This is especially important because after the client is gone, too much is otherwise potentially subject to hearsay or conflict.
 To attorneys, accountants, and financial advisors, this is common sense.
 But do not overestimate your clients’ understanding of estate plans and how they work.
 A surprising 2 out of 3 Americans have no estate planning documents!